The Pros and Cons of Owning a Chick-fil-A Franchise

 The Cons

 Those who are selected to be franchisees must have full-time availability for day-to-day operations of the restaurant, meaning this is not a passive opportunity.
-If you’re looking to add another brand to your portfolio, Chick-fil-A is not the business for you.
+If you’re looking to add another brand to your portfolio, a Chick-fil-A franchise is not the business for you.

 And while the investment is one of the cheapest in the business, Chick-fil-A charges a 15% royalty and takes 50% of all profits for franchisees.
 This is a much steeper structure than other quick-service brands, which typically range around 4% to 6%